edgarskos/Wikiget/README.md

 Change the first shebang line to location of GNU Awk 4.+ (default: /usr/bin/awk)

 Change the "Contact" line to your Wikipedia Username

-The script will search in the path for and use one of the following respectively: wget, curl or lynx

 Credits
 ==================